 Inner bearings built for long spins for tricks and loops.
-Pops up as soon as users pull on spring.
-Durable construction shouldn't shatter if it hits the ground.
+Pops up as soon as users pull on string.
+Durable construction; shouldn't shatter if it hits the ground.
 Great for intermediate yo-yo enthusiasts.

 Strings fail to stack up to the yo-yo itself.

-The middle transaxle helps keep yo-yo spinning.
+The middle transaxle helps keep the yo-yo spinning.
 Modular design lets people customize unit.
-Polycarbonate material keeps yo-yo together through falls and mishaps.
+Polycarbonate material keeps the yo-yo together through falls and mishaps.

 Not for beginners.
 Some complain of lag on loops.

 Auto-return helps beginners learn the basics.
 Walk the dog, go around the world, and swing the pendulum within minutes.
 Great for young kids who want to start doing tricks right away.

 Auto return will likely frustrate more experienced users.

 The centrifugal clutch sends the yo-yo up the string with minimal effort.
 Take-apart design helps with knots and maintenance.
 Several buyers note the yo-yo's impressive durability with rowdy kids.